Natural resource ownership in the United States is closely tied to land ownership.

-- State submerged lands under the ocean stretching from a state’s coast to three miles out into the ocean, or in the case of Texas and western Florida, from the coast out to three marine leagues into the Gulf of Mexico
+- State submerged lands under the ocean from a state’s coast to three miles out into the ocean.
+For Texas and western Florida, this is from the coast out to three marine leagues into the Gulf of Mexico.

 Native American lands

 Native American lands include:

 - Tribal lands held in trust by the federal government for a tribe’s use.

 - Allotments held in trust by the federal government for individual Native American use.

 - Alaska Native Corporation lands in Alaska.
 Twelve regional Alaska Native Corporations receive rights to some surface lands and to natural resources below the surface.
 In addition, certain village-level Alaska Native Corporations hold additional surface land rights.